Code of Conduct

 In South Australia, the customer is required to nominate another adult to which alcohol may be delivered as part of the purchasing process (Section 107A(3)(b) of Liquor Licensing Act 1997).

 Foreign passports are currently accepted as an acceptable form of identification in New South Wales, Victoria, Queensland, Tasmania, the Australian Capital Territory and Northern Territory (most international passports accepted in the NT) provided that you can locate a reference to a person’s age.

-Australia Post Digital iD™ is currently accepted in Victoria, Queensland and Tasmania.
+Australia Post Digital iD™ is currently accepted in New South Wales, Victoria, Queensland and Tasmania.

 Foreign drivers licences are currently accepted in New South Wales, Queensland, the Australian Capital Territory and the Northern Territory (most).

 In South Australia, a Packaged Liquor Sales Licence authorises the licensee to sell liquor by direct sales transactions provided that it is delivered only between the hours of 8am and 10pm (Section 38(1)(b) of Liquor Licensing Act 1997).

 In New South Wales, a packaged liquor licence authorises the sale of takeaway liquor (includes home delivery services of alcohol) from 5 am to 12 am between Monday and Saturday and 10 am and 11 pm on Sunday, unless an Extended Trading Authorisation has been granted allowing for takeaway liquor sales between 5 am and 10 am on Sundays.
 A 6-hour closure period applies to all liquor licences, including those with extended trading hours.